 2. Tumble Your Compost

 Give the tumbler 5 turns every day, once

 a day.
 No heavy lifting!

 3. Finished Compost in Just a Few Weeks!

 Open the door and and tumble out organically rich finished compost.

 - Be sure the mix of ingredients you put in your tumbler contains wastes high in nitrogen and carbon for a good balance.

 - Do not attempt to make compost using any products that have been treated with chemical fertilizers or pest control products.

-- If you have bulky items to compost, such as corn cobs, melon rinds, and shrub clippings, be sure to run them through a shredder before putting them your tumbler.
+- If you have bulky items to compost, such as corn cobs, melon rinds and shrub clippings, run them through a shredder before putting them in your composter.